ropensci-archive/rtimicropem/README.md

 The `convert_output` function.
 ------------------------------

 The `convert_output` only takes one arguments as input: the path to the output file.
 The result of a call to this function is an object of the class `micropem`.
-Below is a example of a call to `convert_output`.
+Below is a example of a call to `convert_output` followed by a call to the `print` method.

 ``` r
 library("RTImicropem")